Bridgestone Embraces Future Mobility 'Turning Point'

 ‘At the intersection’

-“The world around us is at a turning point,” said Riccardo Cichi, Bridgestone’s president and chief sales officer, North America.
+“The world around us is at a turning point,” said Riccardo Cichi, Bridgestone’s president and chief sales officer, Americas Tire Group.
 “We are at the intersection of multiple, macro-level changes happening concurrently, including changes in auto technology, regulations and society.

 “The amount of change can feel overwhelming at times, but with it comes great opportunities to innovate, evolve and create a (better) future for all.
 The ‘real world’ and digital technologies are converging.”